CyatCat/bp-bot/README.md

 * With the menu open, press the `1` key to enable BP Auto mode.
 * Press the `m` key once again to close the menu.

 **NOTE:** *Please be aware that that once BPBot is running, it will be automatically pressing the keys to move the player around.
-Should you interrupt it during operation and find a key is stuck, just physically press the key(s) to release it (typically the W key, the LSHIFT key, or the LCONTROL key).*
+Should you interrupt it during operation and find a key is stuck, just physically press the key(s) to release it (typically the `W` key, the `LSHIFT` key, or the `LCTRL` key).*

 ### Controls
 * `m` - toggles the main menu